-Heidi Redlich Epstein is director of Kinship Policy and director of State Projects at the American Bar Association Center on Children and the Law.
+Heidi Redlich Epstein is director of Kinship Policy and assistant director of State Projects at the American Bar Association Center on Children and the Law.

 Redlich Epstein says laws applying to grandparents raising grandchildren vary from state-to-state, but there are legal resources available to help them.

 It all depends on whether they have established a legal relationship to care for the child through the court or not.
 A majority of them have not.